robertoperuzzo/tomm-202509/docs/adr/ADR-006-pdf-extraction-standardization.md

 **Questions for Discussion:**

-1. Are the three selected methods (PyPDF2, LangChain, Unstructured.io) the right choice?
+1. Are the three selected methods (PyPDF, LangChain, Unstructured.io) the right choice?
 2. What additional performance/quality metrics would be valuable?
 3. Should we maintain any existing methods during transition?
 4. What are the most important quality metrics for your use case?